lexusimni/predictive-maintenance/README.md

 ## 📖 Detailed Project Walkthrough

-This project simulates a **real-world predictive maintenance scenario**, where we’re given sensor readings from machines and asked to **predict future failures**.
+This project simulates a **real-world predictive maintenance scenario**, where we’re given historical sensor readings from industrial machines and asked to **predict if a machine is at risk of failure**.

 ---

 ### 🧼 Step 1: Data Understanding & Cleaning

+We began by loading a dataset containing **10,000 machine records**, each with:

+* Continuous sensor readings (temperature, torque, speed, etc.)
+* A machine type
+* A binary target column (`Target`), indicating if a failure occurred
 * Dataset: `10,000` machine logs with real-time telemetry and status flags
 * Dropped identifiers (`UDI`, `Product ID`) to avoid leakage
 * One-hot encoded `Type` column (machine type)
 * Converted all object features to numerical or categorical
 * Target: `Target` column indicating failure (binary classification)

+We inspected all columns for missing values, incorrect types, or irrelevant data.
+Two identifier columns (`UDI`, `Product ID`) were dropped to prevent data leakage.
+One-hot encoding was used to convert the `Type` column into numeric format.

 ---

 ### 📊 Step 2: Exploratory Data Analysis (EDA)
+* We explored trends and correlations:

 * ⚠️ **Highly imbalanced** data (\~2% failure rate), mimicking real industry conditions
 * 🧩 `Failure Type` mostly `"No Failure"` → confirmed that `Target` is the modeling label